wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 This paper introduces SimPoints, a simulation tool for accelerating architecture simulation using basic block vectors.
 SimPoints aims at solving the problem of architectural simulation, especially cycle-accurate simulation, taking too much time to finish on typical full-scale workloads.
+Previous works attempting to achieve the same goal typically employ manual tailoring of source code or inputs, the usage of checkpoints and fast forwarding, and statistics methods with profiling.